Beautiful Grand Place in Brussels

 How To Get Around Brussels

 Brussels is a very easy city to navigate and get around by walking which provides the opportunity to see sights that you might normally miss!
-The majority of the sights I have listed above are within walking distance of the center or Grand Place.

 If you would rather not walk or save time, then consider getting the Brussels Hop-On Hop-Off Guided Bus Tour.
 The tour takes you to the most popular Brussels attractions where you can jump off at any time during a 24-hr or 48-hour unlimited pass.

 For those that are further out, I suggest taking the metro.
-If you know you will be using the metro a lot, you can purchase an unlimited day or multiple days that will be a better deal.
-Before using the metro or train stations, be aware that there are a few names for each station.
+If you know you will be using the metro a lot, you can purchase an unlimited day or multiple day pass, that will be a better deal.

 Why?
 Well, the station names are in French and Flemish with a good chance of English too.

-There are three main train stations in Brussels, they are Brussels North, Brussels Central, and Brussels South.
-At first, knowing which train station to go to can be confusing as there is often two different names for each station.
+At first, knowing which train station to go to can be confusing as there are often two different names for each station.

 For example, Brussels South (English) is Bruxelles-Midi (French) and Brussels-Zuidi (Flemish).